priyansh-saxena-05/Python/README.md

 # Python

-Following Repository has Python Codes which are useful.
+Following Repository has Python Codes which are useful along with system design codes.